 In Part I of this article, the major types of cancer and their various forms of treatment were presented.
-While surgical excision of cancerous tissue remains the major treatment for most types of cancer in cats, two types of cancer benefit from drug therapy.
+While surgical excision of cancerous tissue remains the major treatment for most types of cancer in dogs, two types of cancer benefit from drug therapy.
 These include many of the various forms of lymphosarcoma as well as the separate cancer, mastocytoma.
 In this article, the strategy of chemotherapy will be explained, followed by a descriptive list of the major drugs used in veterinary medicine to fight cancers.
-All of these drugs are also used in human medicine and the doses and programs described have been tailored by research veterinarians to the needs of cats.
-The drugs emphasized here will be those that are most readily available to veterinarians in private practice through their local hospital pharmacies.
+All of them are also used in human medicine and the doses and programs described have been tailored to the needs of dogs.
+The drugs emphasized here will be those that are most readily available to veterinarians through local hospital pharmacies.

-It should be realized that ALL drugs that are used to fight cancer in man were first tested in animals and are now also used to treat cancer in animals.
-Nevertheless, some have extreme side effects in both animals and humans, and these would primarily be used only in veterinary colleges or research institutions such as the Animal Medical Center or Angell Memorial hospital which are affiliated with major human medical facilities like the Sloan- Kettering Institute.
+It should be realized that ALL drugs that are used to fight cancer in man have been tested in animals and are also used to treat cancer in animals.
+However, many have extreme side effects to both animals and humans.
+These very toxic drugs would primarily be used only in veterinary colleges or research institutions such as the Animal Medical Center or Angell Memorial hospital which are affiliated with major human medical facilities such as the Sloan-Kettering Institute.
 These facilities are impressive; on any given weekday, as many as 90 to 150 animals are hospitalized for cancer therapy at the Animal Medical Center.
 Highly toxic drugs can be administered under carefully controlled conditions, both for the benefit of the animals as well as for the benefit of researchers who work to cure cancer not only for animals, but for man as well.

 It would be impossible in one article to present all the available treatments for all the existing cancers in animals.
-Thus, discussion will focus on drugs used by many veterinarians in private practice who are not researchists, but do have a special interest in treating cancer patients.
+Thus, discussion will focus on drugs used by many veterinarians in private practice who are not researchers, but do have a special interest in treating cancer patients.
 The drugs and protocols presented here can be done on a local level.
-You do not have to drive to a major research institution to obtain safe and effective chemotherapy for an afflicted pet!
+You do not have to drive to a major research institution to obtain chemotherapy for an afflicted pet!